 Father fatally shoots 4 people, including his 3 children, inside Sacramento church, police say

-Four people were killed Monday night when a father fatally shot three of his children and one other person at a church in Sacramento, California, local officials said.
-The suspect, whose name has not been released, died by suicide after shooting the four people, officials said.
+Four people were killed Monday evening when a father fatally shot three of his children and one other person at a church in Sacramento, California, local officials said.
+The suspect, whose name hasn't been released, died by suicide after shooting the four others, officials said.

 The shooting occurred at approximately 5 p.m. local time, a spokesperson for the Sacramento County Sheriff's Office said at a press conference.
 It took place inside a church called The Church in Sacramento, CBS Sacramento reported.

-The spokesperson said it's not yet clear why the family was at the church, but said other people were in the building at the time of the shooting.
-He added that he expects police will be at the scene late into the night gathering evidence.
+The Sheriff's Office spokesperson said it wasn't clear why the family was at the church, but said other people were in the building at the time of the shooting.
+It wasn't clear whether the chaperone was a member of the church, CBS Sacramento reported.

 California Governor Gavin Newsom's office said it was "actively monitoring" the shooting, adding, "Our thoughts are with the community, parishioners, and all those impacted by this horrific event."